Dr. Lawton came to early childhood education/child psychology through her commitment to equity and social justice.

 Areas of Academic Focus and Expertise: Early Childhood Education; Child Psychology

-Area of Work and Concentration at Lesley: Director, College of Liberal Arts and Professional Studies Education Division; Assistant Professor, Early Childhood Education/Developmental Psychology
+Area of Work and Concentration at Lesley: Director, College of Liberal Arts and Sciences Education program; Assistant Professor, Early Childhood Education/Developmental Psychology

 Representative List of Recent Courses Taught: EEDUC 5122 Development and Learning: Psychosocial Perspectives in Education; CPSYC 2401 Child Psychology; CEDUC 4360 Working with Parents and Children in Integrated Early Childhood Settings